HL7/US-Core/input/pagecontent/sdoh.md

 The figure below shows how the SDOH elements are inter-related:

 - **SDOH Assessment**: SDOH Assessments represent the recording of SDOH assessment screening tools and other questionnaires as well as individual clinical observations.
-These assessments are represented by the [US Core Social History Assessment Observation Profile] and [US Core Survey Observation Profile]
+These assessments are represented by the [US Core Observation Social History Profile] and [US Core Survey Observation Profile]
-- **SDOH Problems/Health Concerns**: Identifying a Social Determinants of Health-related condition (for example, homelessness) is represented by the [US Core Problems and Health Concerns Profile].
+- **SDOH Problems/Health Concerns**: Identifying a Social Determinants of Health-related condition (for example, homelessness) is represented by the [US Core Condition Problems and Health Concerns Profile].
 - **SDOH Interventions**:  Services offered to a patient to address identified Social Determinants of Health problems/health concerns (for example, referral to transportation support programs) are represented by the [US Core ServiceRequest Profile].
 In addition, the [US Core Procedure Profile] can be used to record a completed service or intervention.
 - **SDOH Goals**: Identifying and defining a future desired condition or change in condition related to an SDOH risk (for example, Has adequate quality meals and snacks) is represented by [US Core Goal Profile]